 A Toxic Brew

-"What we do on land goes right into a storm drain and then right into our sources of drinking water and the places where we recreate," according to Richard Batiuk, Associate Director for Science, Analysis, and Implementation with the U.S. Environmental Protection Agency's Chesapeake Bay Program.
+"What we do on land goes right into a storm drain and then right into our sources of drinking water and the places where we recreate," according to Richard Batiuk, former Associate Director for Science, Analysis, and Implementation with the U.S. Environmental Protection Agency's Chesapeake Bay Program.
 “People always think, 'once it disappears, it's okay.'
 No, it stays around and it comes back and bites you, either through your faucet or an inability to have a meal of rockfish or crabs."

 The list of pollutants in runoff is long.
 Trash dropped on the street.
 Nitrogen and phosphorus from fertilizers on lawns and air pollution that settles on the ground.
 Fecal bacteria, viruses, and other pathogens from animal and human waste.
 Oil and toxic petroleum products from vehicles and driveway sealants.
 Pesticides and herbicides from lawns and gardens.
 Road salt.
 Dirt from stream banks and construction sites that lack runoff control fencing.
 Toxic metals, such as copper, lead, and zinc from vehicles, roofing materials, and paints.